mathias-grau/MedReport/README.md

 python -m venv venv
 ```

 Then you will need to activate it :
-On mac :
 ```bash
 # Linux / Mac
 source venv/bin/activate